JcaPetri/Apollo-System-MySql/README.md

 				ID		--> is the uniqueidentifier auto generated.
 				IDNum	--> is the autoincrement number auto generated.
 				This table has its own key only for update it.
-				The system don't use this key because, here we only enable one field/column to a Microservice.
+				The system does not use this key because, here we only enable one field/column to a Microservice.
 			The unique Key is the union of:
 				FieldIDn 		--> The FieldIDn is the IDNum of the field.
 Link with the diccionary table - SysBaseElement.
 				MicroserviceIDn --> The MicroserviceIDn is the IDNum of the microservice to which the field belongs.
 If its value is System all microservices have access to it.